 I’m a sewist who screen prints, and I’m always looking for new and accessible ways to screen print on fabric, using methods that can be easily achieved at home.
 Recently, I discovered discharge printing, a printing technique where the dye of the fabric is removed through a chemical process that uses a special ink called discharge ink.
 Discharge ink works like bleach.
 Have you ever seen a garment with a design that looked like it was bleached out of the fabric?
 It’s likely that it was printed with discharge ink.
 Discharge prints are soft, and because no ink is added to the fabric, they don’t fade or wash out.

 In this tutorial, you will learn how to discharge print on fabric using a common household cleanser like Soft Scrub with Bleach Cleanser.
-I find that household cleansers with bleach produce the same look and softness as “official” discharge inks, but without the smell and irritation (official discharge inks contain formaldehyde).
-Plus, you may already have a household cleanser on hand.
 We will do this with the stencil method of screen printing, which can easily be done at home.

 Gather Fabric and Supplies